rajgupta-ml/checkout_page/README.md

 # Checkout Page Builder

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) that allows users to create customizable checkout pages with no coding required.
+This is a no-code checkout page builder that allows users to create fully customizable payment forms.
+Built with Next.js, it integrates with Stripe for payments and Clerk for user authentication.

 ## Features